enolive/learning/flutter/chuck_norris/README.md

-# flutter_app
+# chuck_norris

-A new Flutter project.
+A new Flutter application.

 ## Getting Started